lukas-berger/styling-kitsu/README.md

 ## Square Avatars
 Not a fan of circular avatars?
 This is for you.
+Makes the circular avatars square, increases size of avatars on user profiles, slightly larger avatars for the OP on posts.

 [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-00adad.svg)](https://raw.githubusercontent.com/lukas-berger/styling-kitsu/main/square-avatars/square-avatars.user.css)